darlenew/tipcalculator-swift/README.md

 3. Build the tipcalculator-swift app.

 ## Screencasts
+The following 3 screencasts demonstrate the usage of the app.
+The screencasts were made with 3 different schemes.
+The Honolulu and New York schemes show the tax rate changes when set by location.
+The England scheme shows that the currency symbol may change when using this app from a location outside the U.S.

 ![Alt text](/screenshots/tipcalculator-swift-honolulu.gif?raw=true "Honolulu Scheme")
 ![Alt text](/screenshots/tipcalculator-swift-england.gif?raw=true "England Scheme")
 ![Alt text](/screenshots/tipcalculator-swift-nyc.gif?raw=true "New York City Scheme")